bctiemann/pri/README.md

 ### Django Structure

-Functionality in a Django project is organized into "apps" within the project.
-A basic `rentals` app/directory has been created which contains core business logic, combining the non-authenticated and secure workflows of the existing site.
+Functionality in a Django project is organized into "apps" (modules) within the project.
+There are apps for `fleet`, `sales`, `backoffice`, and other directories which serve both as logical groupings of data models (tables), and to represent sub-sites within the main site (such as the non-authenticated site root, the secure customer portal, and the backoffice admin area).
-There is also `customer_portal` which will house the authenticated customer portal views, and `backoffice` which is the administrative backend for processing rentals and other admin ops.

 More apps can be created if desired to keep  functionality segregated.
 Note that each app you add (via `./manage.py startapp <app>`) needs to be added to `INSTALLED_APPS` in the settings in order for it to be recognized by Django.

-Models (code representations of database tables, and all object-oriented code surrounding them) reside in `models.py`.
+Within an app, models (code representations of database tables, and all object-oriented code surrounding them) reside in `models.py`.
+All tables from the database should be described in a `models.py` file and registered in an `admin.py` to be accessed via the standard Django admin for basic CRUD management (the backoffice site replaces most of this, but it's often important to be able to manage the DB objects directly and without business logic).

 Views (code which responds to a request with data which may be derived from models and either rendered to an HTML template or returned in structured JSON) live in `views.py`.